 This is the turkey (or chicken!) burger you have been looking for.
-This updated recipe walks you through making healthy turkey burgers on your stove.
+It is a no-chill recipe that walks you through making healthy turkey burgers.
 And it is quick and easy enough to throw together at the end of the day.
-If you are looking for other non-beef burger ideas, take a peek at my healthy Kerala-style chicken burgers.
+You can add as much chili heat as you like.

 Kebabs/kababs/, patties, meatballs, meatloaf, and burgers are all cousins in the world of ground meat.
 And there are so many ways you can put your stamp on these family favorites.
 From toppings, spices, and sides.

-Between you and me, ground turkey or chicken needs help in the flavor department.
-These burgers are transformed by fresh herbs, aromatics, and spices that you probably normally use.
+Ground turkey or chicken needs a lot of help in the flavor department.
+These patties transform lean ground meat with fresh herbs, aromatics, and spices that you probably already cook with.

 - They are moist and flavorful!